cristianvasquez/obsidian-lab/README.md

 ## Interaction

-Currently there are four ways of interaction implemented:
+Currently, there are four ways of interaction implemented:

 1. Insert text.
 2. Replace text.